mjkhoo/osmooc-dashboard/README.md

 This is NOT the current version of this tool.
 It is a version I cloned to experiment with formatting some of the interface elements in order to make the behavior of the dashboard more predictable when expanding and contracting the browser window horizontally.

-The current working version of the dashboard is available at the link in the fiollowing section.
+The current working version of the dashboard is available at the link in the following section.

 ====================================================